niklasramo/palikka/README.md

 // use the .get() method to do that. palikka.get(['jQuery', 'Modernizr']);

-// Define a custom module that requires "jquery" module. palikka.define('foo', ['jQuery'], function ($) {
+// Define a custom module that requires "jQuery" module. palikka.define('foo', ['jQuery'], function ($) {
   return 'foo';
 });